-The location of Alexander the Great’s tomb has been one of the biggest mysteries of the archaeological world.
-For decades, researchers have scratched their heads and gotten their hopes up at promising clues, only to be severely disappointed — time and time again.
+For centuries, the location of Alexander the Great’s tomb has remained one of the most baffling and captivating mysteries in the world of archaeology.
+Researchers have raised their hopes at the sign of promising clues — only to be severely disappointed time and time again.

-Two contemporary experts, however, might have finally solved that age-old riddle.
+Two contemporary experts, however, might have finally solved that age-old riddle of where Alexander the Great was buried.
 Author of The Lost Tomb of Alexander the Great Dr. Andrew Michael Chugg and archaeologist Liana Souvaltzi each believe they have come closer than ever before — but not without some extreme hurdles impeding their way.

 The Bizarre Death Of Alexander The Great

-While most would imagine the death of an ancient king as renowned as Alexander the Great to have been solemn event, the truth is a little more macabre.
-In 2019, Dr. Katherine Hall of New Zealand’s University of Otago presented the latest, grisly theory on the matter.
+While most would imagine the death of an ancient king as renowned as Alexander the Great to have been a solemn event, the truth is a little more macabre and bizarre.
+In 2019, Dr. Katherine Hall of New Zealand’s University of Otago presented a grisly theory on the matter.

-Hall suggested that Alexander, who died in Babylon in 323 B.C., suffered from Guillain-Barré Syndrome (GBS).
+Hall suggested that Alexander, who died in Babylon in 323 B.C.E. (date estimate range from June 10-13), suffered from Guillain-Barré Syndrome (GBS).
 This auto-immune disorder caused the conquerer to exhibit symptoms such as abdominal pain and progressive paralysis that eventually left him unable to move.
 Despite these symptoms, he remained entirely mentally fit.

 For years, experts wondered why the ruler’s body didn’t decompose after he had been dead for days.
 Hall posits that GBS merely made him appear to be deceased when he was really alive and unable to tell anyone before being entombed.

 “I have worked for five years in critical care medicine and have seen probably about 10 cases [of GBS],” said Hall.
 “The combination of ascending paralysis with normal mental ability is very rare and I have only seen it with GBS.”

 While other historians believe that Alexander the Great died of typhoid, malaria, alcohol poisoning, or was assassinated, Hall believes that his strange illness was induced by an infection of Campylobacter pylori — a common bacterium of Alexander’s era.